 To do that, we recommend shifting your attention to three main areas:

-- How efficient you are at creating demand and shepherding people down the path to purchase.
+How efficiently are you creating demand and shepherding people down the path to purchase?
 This is a direct measure of your ability to drive quality conversions, and requires a strategic, “closed-loop” approach to collecting all the data you need to track the path from initial engagement to revenue.

-- The revenue impact that you’re having by understanding exactly how much of sales is marketing sourced (coming directly from marketing activity) or at least marketing influenced (existing customers or opportunities that have engaged with marketing).
+The revenue impact that you’re having by understanding exactly how much of sales is marketing sourced (coming directly from marketing activity) or at least marketing influenced (existing customers or opportunities that have engaged with marketing).
 This requires planning on how to identify a marketing sourced lead, as well as how to collect engagement data from leads and opportunities that were not sourced by marketing.
+Be careful when setting up your attribution models that you’re accurately reflecting marketing’s impact.
+We suggest reading the blog post The Dark Side of Marketing Attribution to help get you started.

 If you want to drive growth, aligning your marketing KPIs to these three main areas will go much further to helping you generate high-quality leads and demonstrate your value to sales and the entire business.